karthikeyanmuthurangam/extensive-vision-ai-program/Assignment1B.md

 #### 3x3 Kernels

 3x3 kernel is a smallest odd kernel which has lower number of weights making it computationally efficient and learns the complex features without any distortions

+##### Any size of the kernel can be achieved by 3x3.
+For example 5x5 kernel can be achieved by 2 3x3 kernels.
+7x7 kernel can be achieved by 3 3x3 kernels.
+This makes the 3x3 kernel more popular among other kernels

 ### How many times do we need to perform 3x3 convolution operation to reach 1x1 from 199x199 (show calculations)